Financial Aid for High School Students

 So, even if you don't think you'll qualify for federal financial aid, file the FAFSA.

-- The FAFSA is by agencies and funding sources other than the federal government to determine your eligibility for scholarships, grants, loans and other financial aid programs
+- The FAFSA is used by agencies and funding sources other than the federal government to determine your eligibility for scholarships, grants, loans and other financial aid programs.

 - The FAFSA is used as your application for federal student loans.
 Because of this, completing the FAFSA gives you two big advantages: you may be eligible for non-federal aid, and even if you don't want a loan now, the paperwork is already done in case you change your mind.